ssghait007/blog/content/blog/vue-ffmpeg-wasm.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/ffmpeg-wasm.png
 ---

-# How to convert video to gif using ffmpeg wasm
+# Convert Video to GIF with FFmpeg

 This post describes how to use Ffmpeg directly in browser, and use native commands.
 Ffmpeg loads web assembly script in browser, and gives APIs that we can consume.